Chasen Parker: Theater

 Parker made his professional theater debut in Stages Repertory Theatre's production of We Are Proud to Present a Presentation About the Herero of Namibia, Formerly Known as South West Africa, from the German Sudwestafrika Between the Years 1884-1915 to critical acclaim.
 The Houston Chronicle called it "the best play of the year" and added "Parker somehow makes [his character] the most emotionally breakable of the troop even while playing a monster."

 Television

-Parker first appeared in a TV series when he was age 4, joining Sunset Beach, the first daytime drama from executive producer Aaron Spelling.
-Parker was on the show for 97 episodes.
+Parker first appeared in a TV series when he was age 4, joining Sunset Beach, the first daytime drama from executive producer Aaron Spelling, for five months in 1999.